AdobeDocs/workfront.en/help/quicksilver/workfront-basics/the-new-workfront-experience/breadcrumb-overview.md

 For information about parent objects in Workfront, see [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

-1. (Conditional) If you don't see the object you want to navigate to in a collapsed breadcrumb path, click **more**, then locate the object.
+1. (Conditional) If you don't see the object you want to navigate to in a collapsed breadcrumb path, click **[!UICONTROL more]**, then locate the object.

    >[!NOTE]
    >